 The Chattri is a First World War Memorial, built on the site where a number of Indian soldiers, who fought for the British Empire had been cremated.
-For more information and it’s location check the Wikipedia entry on the Chattri.
+For more information and its location check the Wikipedia entry on the Chattri.

 The only way to get to the Chattri is by a bridleway either from the south or the north of the downs, I approached it from the north walking up from Underhill Lane near Clayton village.
 It’s a fairly steep path onto the downs rising about 150 metres.
 This was just going to be a single visit, however when I arrived the light was pretty flat and overcast.
 I was hoping to see a fairly moody sky as the forecast mentioned rain, but it was not to be, just cold and blustery weather (nothing new there being so elevated).

-I took a few images but I didn’t capture anything outstanding, so I packed up with a view to return the next day.
+I took a few images but I didn’t capture anything outstanding, so I packed up with a view to returning the next day.
 I did note in all of the images that I took that day when examined in Lightroom was the nasty gremlins known as dust spots, something that I have had trouble with the A7R almost from day one.

 The following day’s forecast was correct and it was a much brighter sunny day, ideal for a stroll across the downs.
 So I cleaned the A7R’s sensor and took the only two lenses that I own for the camera, the 28-70mm and the 35mm.
 Although I had planned to just use the 28-70mm, as swapping the lens on the camera can introduce more dust spots on the sensor, I still took the 35mm just in case I had a problem.
-On arrival at the location there was already a couple capturing images with a smartphone, so I patiently waited until they had left before I got the camera out of the bag.
+On arrival at the location, there was already a couple capturing images with a smartphone, so I patiently waited until they had left before I got the camera out of the bag.

 I was mostly satisfied with what I could capture with the 28-70mm on the wide end, but I must admit I really could do with something a bit wider.
 I could have also had a clearer sky instead of the thin and wispy cirrus that I got, although that didn’t last as it did eventually cloud over as seen in the last image.